A Linear Time Algorithm for the $3$-neighbour Traveling Salesman Problem on Halin graphs and extensions: Notations and definitions

 \section{Notations and definitions}

 A Halin graph $H=T\cup C$ is obtained by embedding a tree with no nodes of degree two in the plane and connecting the leaf nodes of $T$ in a cycle $C$ so that the resulting graph remains planar.
+Unless otherwise stated, we always assume that a Halin graph or its subgraphs are given in the planar embedded form.
 The non-leaf nodes belonging to $T$ are referred to as \textit{tree} or \textit{internal} nodes and the nodes in $C$ are referred to as \textit{cycle} or \textit{outer} nodes of $H$.
 A Halin graph with exactly one internal node is called a \textit{wheel}.
 If $H$ has at least two internal nodes and $w$ is an internal node of $T$ which is adjacent to exactly one other internal node, then $w$ is adjacent to a set of consecutive nodes of $C$, which we denote by $C(w)$.
 Note that $|C(w)|\geq 2$.
 The subgraph of $H$ induced by $\{w\} \cup C(w)$ is referred to as a \textit{fan}, and we call $w$ the centre of the fan.
 See Figure~\ref{fig:fan}.